Speakers

 -

-Mr Narayan Dhital
+Mr Narayan Dhital, (virtual)

 Satellite and Aircraft Navigation Engineer, DLR GfR mbH, Germany